jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 line is not blank, they use the text on the current line.

-I> Markdown.pl and several other processors allow one to omit the I> whitespace between the hash mark and the header text, but some I> processors and specifications such as CommonMark do require the I> whitespace.
+I> Markdown.pl and several other processors allow one to omit the I> whitespace between the hash mark and the heading text, but some I> processors and specifications such as CommonMark do require the I> whitespace.
 To help guarantee compatibility, Markdown Mode also I> requires whitespace.
 This has other advantages, for example, it